HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-6 RF exposure.md

 Here's something interesting: RF exposure limits vary with frequency.
 Why?
 Because *the human body absorbs RF energy differently at different frequencies*. {{< link id="T0C05" >}}

-*Around 50 MHz (in the 6-meter band), the Maximum Permissible Exposure (MPE) limits have their lowest values* because that's where the human body is most efficient at absorbing RF energy. {{< link id="T0C02" >}} Think of it as an unfortunate resonance between our bodies and that particular frequency range.
-At higher and lower frequencies, our bodies don't absorb the energy quite as readily, so the limits are slightly more lenient.
+*Around 50 MHz (in the 6-meter band), the Maximum Permissible Exposure (MPE) limits have their lowest values* because that's where the human body is most efficient at absorbing RF energy. {{< link id="T0C02" >}} At both higher and lower frequencies, our bodies absorb less energy, so the limits are slightly more lenient.

+This makes sense when you think about it! $\frac{1}{4}$ wavelength on 6 meters is 1.5 meters (around 5 feet) which is pretty close to the height of a typical human, making the human body a pretty good antenna at these frequencies.

 > **Key Information:** *MPE limits are most restrictive (have the lowest values) at around 50 MHz* because human bodies absorb RF energy most efficiently at this frequency.